agnihotri-anxh/DocMindAI/README.md

 - **Backend**: FastAPI web service
 - **Environment Variables**: Secure API key management

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.